 Our Security Overview

-bitwallet (bitwallet PTE LTD) is a leading payment service provider that possess high levels of security both online and offline to keep customers' funds safe and secure on our platform.
+bitwallet (Bitwallet Service Group) is a leading payment service provider that possess high levels of security both online and offline to keep customers' funds safe and secure on our platform.
 Our mission is to continuously strive for security improvement while achieving an intuitive browsing experience for all users.
 The team believe that by establishing a better security on our platform, it will strengthen the trust between our customers and us.

 Our team takes security measures against fraud and unauthorised use seriously.
 Regulations such as AML (Anti-Money Laundering), KYC (Know Your Customer Identity Verification), etc. has been implemented to ensure international compliance standards on our platform.